TimSC/rsa-license-key/README.md

 Compile using "make"

 genmasterpair - to generate master keys.
-Keep the private master key ultra secure.
+Keep the private master key in an ultra secure place.

 gensecondarypair - to generate a secondary key that is signed by the master key.
 Keep the secondary master key secure, but if it is compromised, it can be revoked.